Workshops

 All of our workshops require pre-registration, unless there are last minute openings.
 If it is less than 24 hours before a class please call us to check availability.

-If you have any accessibility needs please call us before signing up so we can make arrangements for you to be able to enjoy our classes.
+If you have any accessibility needs please email us before signing up so we can make arrangements for you to be able to enjoy our classes.

 Future Offerings